 That second may involve unnecessary and potentially embarrassing explanations.
 In that case, you can simply state that you’re going to the restroom and your intention will be clear.

-Similarly, while women re usually the ones who talk about going to a powder room, restroom is not restricted to a particular gender.
+Similarly, while women are usually the ones who talk about going to a powder room, a restroom is not restricted to a particular gender.

 You can also use the term restroom in very public settings.

-For example, if you are chairing an event, the host is usually expected to give an indication of where the restrooms can be found.
+For example, if you are chairing an event, the host is usually expected to indicate where the restrooms can be found.

 Your business guests may find the word restroom more pleasing than the word bathroom.
 At an exposition, your signage can give directions to the restrooms and every person in attendance will understand what you’re referring to during the conference or meeting.